Chemaclass/conventional-commits/README.md

 # Conventional commits

-A specification for adding human and machine readable meaning to commit messages
+A specification for adding human and machine-readable meaning to commit messages

 Read the docs: https://www.conventionalcommits.org/en/v1.0.0/